Our main goal

 Our research expertise

-iMERR has chosen three research lines, based on existing expertise in the Erasmus MC and the psychology institute of the Faculty of Social Sciences and Behaviour of the EUR: (i) Selection & assessment; (ii) Clinical reasoning; (iii): Technology-enhanced instructional design.
+iMERR has chosen three research lines, based on existing expertise in the Erasmus MC and the psychology institute of the Faculty of Social Sciences and Behaviour of the EUR: (i) Selection & assessment; (ii) Clinical reasoning; (iii): Technology-enhanced learning.
 These research lines have proven to be relevant to the innovations in education in which student welfare, patient safety, and technological developments play an important role.